akym/SX3-Vertical-Calibration/README.md

-# SX3-Vertical-Calibration
-SX3 Vertical Calibration - Teensy Program
+# SX3 Vertical Calibration Teensy Program

+Download this file and compile using Arduino IDE and upload to Teensy via Teensy loader.

+### Author
+Akash Mankar